Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 Which Route Down to Roncesvalles?
 Forest or Road?

 At the Col Lepoeder you are faced with incredible views of Navarra and a choice of two paths.
-Go left (more like straight on really) to walk down through one of Europe’s largest beech forests or go right to walk down along an abandoned road.
+Go left (which is more like straight on) to walk down through one of Europe’s largest beech forests or go right to walk down along an abandoned road.
 I’ve walked both.

-Top Tip : Do remember that the forest is more in front of you than left!
+Top Tip : From the top you first take a very short trail, there is a signpost here and a Camino marker.
+This is where you take the road to the right.
+Do remember that the forest is more in front of you rather than left!

 Going right, along the road you also pass by Franco’s bunkers at Ibañeta; built as a defensive barrier along the French Spanish border from the Mediterranean to the Cantabrian Sea.